sairamdasari7/fetch-Routing/README.md

+The provided code is a React application for displaying frequently asked questions (FAQs) and their answers.
+It consists of three main components:

+FaqItem Component: Represents an individual FAQ item.
+It toggles the display of the answer when the plus or minus button is clicked.

+Faqs Component: Displays a list of FAQs by mapping through an array of FAQ objects and rendering a FaqItem component for each FAQ.

+App Component (App.js): The entry point of the application.
+It renders the Faqs component with a predefined list of FAQ data.

+Each FAQ item contains a question and an answer, and users can expand or collapse the answer section by clicking on the respective plus or minus button.
+The styling is handled by CSS files to ensure a visually appealing layout and design.

+Website:

 In this project, let's perform **Fetch and Routing** by applying the concepts we have learned till now.

 ### Refer to the image below: